 Easter Island: Follow your Antarctica expedition with a visit to one of the most mysterious places on earth.
 From $4,390 per person.
 (4 Days)

-One pre-voyage hotel night in Santiago, Chile; ship accommodations; meals as per the itinerary and most beverages aboard the ship; shore excursions; taxes, and service charges; services of a ship physician and expedition staff; gratuities; use of kayaks; parka.
+One pre-voyage hotel night in Santiago, Chile; ship accommodations; meals as per the itinerary and most beverages aboard the ship; shore excursions; taxes, and service charges; services of a ship physician and expedition staff; crew gratuities; use of kayaks; snowshoeing and cross-country skiing (November only); parka.
 Subject to change without notice.

 International air transportation; round-trip charter flights between Santiago/Ushuaia; extensions; passport and visa expenses; baggage/accident/cancellation insurance; immigration fees; email and laundry; optional extensions; fuel surcharge may apply.